AFR·LAT

 A directory of Latvian businesses with confirmed operations, exports, or partnerships in SADC member states.
-Every entry includes sources.
+Every entry sourced.

 12